VK-9/social-post-automation/README.md

 # Social Post Automation

 AI-powered social media content creation and cross-platform publishing tool.
-Generate text, images, and videos with AI, then publish or schedule across 6 platforms simultaneously — all from a single dashboard.
+Generate text, images, and videos with AI, then publish or schedule across multiple platforms simultaneously — all from a single dashboard.

 ## Features